 Benefit #7: Reading means you aren’t alone

-Over the course of our lives, we encounter several situations where, despite having a flock of people around us, we feel alone or lonely.
+Throughout our lives, we encounter several situations where, despite having a flock of people around us, we feel alone or lonely.
 These transitions, be it from changing schools, jobs, or cities, have a toll on our minds, making it harder for us to replace old relationships with new ones and adjust to the new surroundings.
 Some people might find transitioning to this new phase easy, while others might struggle to follow in those footsteps.

-And books are a great way to find comfort in a new place, dream about the characters mentioned, and develop a form of companionship when you have no one to talk to.
+Books are a great way to find comfort in a new place, dream about the characters mentioned, and develop a form of companionship when you have no one to talk to.
 It is also how you feel that the only person you can count on is yourself, and just like in the books, everything will fall into its place with time.
 Books are a great way to get rid of loneliness and feel that you aren’t alone.

 Benefit #8: It increases cultural knowledge without having to travel far